-From these sources, the Department preliminarily determined that the owners and operators of approximately 10-30 affected major facilities under the Department's jurisdiction meet the definition of "small business" now specified in Section 3 of the Regulatory Review Act.
-The Department expects that the negative impact on the owners and operators of these major facilities/small businesses will be minimal due to the flexibility provided in the proposed rulemaking to achieve compliance with the requirements.
+From these sources, the Department preliminarily determined that the owners and operators of approximately 10-30 affected major facilities under the Department's jurisdiction meet the definition of "small business" specified in Section 3 of the Regulatory Review Act.
+The Department expects that the negative impact on the owners and operators of these major facilities/small businesses will be minimal due to the flexibilities provided in this final-form rulemaking to achieve compliance with the requirements.
 The Department will continue to work with EMAP with regard to small businesses.